sraashis/deepdyn/README.md

 # nbee

-A pytorch based framework for medical image processing with COnvolutional Neural Network.
+A pytorch based framework for medical image processing with Convolutional Neural Network.
 Along with example with unet for DRIVE dataset segmentation [1].
 DRIVE dataset is composed of 40 retinal fundus images.

 ## Required dependencies